majisouvik26/Face_Recognition-PRML_Course_Project/Demo_Code/README.md

 - `demo.pkl` is trained on LFW dataset (only persons with greater than 70 images in the dataset).
 - It can predict only those persons on which it is trained.
 For training it with more persons, you can make chnages in `pkl_generation_code.ipynb` file.
 - Only images with two spatial dimensions are supported.
 If using with color/multichannel images, specify `channel_axis` in `pkl_generation_code.ipynb` file.
+- You must make sure that your image provided as input must be of these persons- Ariel Sharon, Colin Powell, Donald Rumsfeld, George W Bush, Gerhard Schroeder, Hugo Chavez, Tony Blair.
 - The performance of the model may vary depending on the quality and diversity of the dataset used for training.